 Forming Brain Pathways

 As the brain matures during adolescence, it forms new neurological connections, strengthens useful ones, and prunes unused ones.
 How we spend our time during adolescence determines which pathways our brains form, nurture, and discard.
 Adolescents tend to be attracted to novel experiences.
 This attraction is healthy, but the experiences don’t necessarily lead to healthy brain development.
 Young people can be driven to cultivate talents, pursue interests, and form strong friendships, or to experiment with substance misuse, engage in risky sexual behaviour, and participate in dangerous activities.
 An adolescent who spends a lot of time pursuing positive and constructive interests is likely to develop a brain that is wired to value and seek out similarly positive experiences.
 However, an adolescent whose time is devoted to negative and destructive pursuits will tend to develop neurological pathways that solidify those behaviours into lifelong habits.

 The ongoing presence of engaged adults in an adolescent’s life greatly increases the chances of cultivating constructive interests and avoiding potentially harmful activities.

 Good Community Connections Support Good Brain Connections

 Adolescents need guidance to find and pursue the activities and interests that are most likely to help them form strong, healthy brain connections.
 Behavioural studies show that adolescents are highly motivated by the admiration of peers and adults.
 Activities that engage young people with peers, parents, teachers, coaches, and other supportive adults help develop these healthy interests and brain connections.
-The more closely adolescents are connected by positive relationships to role models and peers in their communities, the more robust their positive neurological connections will become—and the more likely the are to avoid potentially harmful activities such as addictive substances and behaviours.
+The more closely adolescents are connected by positive relationships to role models and peers in their communities, the more robust their positive neurological connections will become—and the more likely they are to avoid potentially harmful behaviours and addictive substances.